GHOST-Aram/homenest-api/README.md

 Provides authentication and authorization service to all users of the system.
 The authentication service uses JSON web tokens.
 See the [documentation](./docs/authentication/auth.md) for more details on how it works.

 ## 3. Properties
 Properties component manages all the information about properties listed on the platform.
+[See documentation](./docs/properties/properties.md)

 ## 4. Reviews
 Reviews component manages reviews from tenants about their experiences on the places they have lived in.
 These reviews will be available under the properties that users commented on.
 See [documentation](./docs/reviews/reviews.md)